Bonekit/DBFConverterToCSV/README.md

 The script will loop over all .dbf files.
 Is there a not working .dbf file, the script will automatically work with the next .dbf file.

+# How to use the script?
+Copy the script into the path where the .dbf files are. then execute the script via command-line.

 # Build with
 - Python 3.7